 Below is a rundown of the disadvantages of CPU design based on complex instruction set computer architecture:

-• Most processors based on complex instruction set computer consume more power and dissipate more heat than RISC-based ones.
+5. Another disadvantage of CISC or complex instruction set computer is that consumes more power and dissipates more heat than RISC.

 FURTHER READINGS AND REFERENCES